 NOTE: -- Because of the many layers needed and drying times, this is a longer term project to make, but very satisfying.

-For soap decoupage for men, change out the kind of soap and the image.
+Soap for men -- Just change out the kind of soap and the image.
 Perhaps a small scene, fall leaves, a bird, bird house, or even a sports logo.
 And when you give it, think of how you will package it, perhaps with another related item.

 Spread newspaper or old cloth over your work surface.
 Cut out your image from whatever source you are going to use.
 Use outdoor waterproof Mod Podge.
 It is the most durable for the soap, since it will be in frequent contact with water.
 Eventually the image will wear off, but it will stay in place for dozens of uses.